What to Expect

 - Strategyzer's Value Proposition Canvas Explained [YouTube Video]

 Early on, students are matched with an alumni mentor relevant to their idea to provide guidance and support as they work through this process.
 Their mentor is meant to be a resource to talk through ideas and questions, connect with someone in a professional context, and provide experience necessary to help a new business.
 We are thankful and proud that our mentors are each experienced, knowledgeable, and care tremendously about helping students.

-Students will go through Round-One Judging in February which consists of a four minute presentation and 10 minute question and answer period.
+Students will go through First Round Pitches and Judging in February which consists of a four minute presentation and 10 minute question and answer period.
 Teams have to submit a visual Business Model Canvas or Social Business Model Canvas plus a Project Report to the judging committee.
 The Project Report will follow a template provided by the CIL and should specifically outline all aspects of their idea.
 Following the First Round Pitches, the top three projects will go on to compete at the Swat Tank Finals in April where they will give a more developed idea and project presentation.